hugo-sid/hugo-blog-awesome/.github/PULL_REQUEST_TEMPLATE.md

 A small description of the fix.
 -->

-## Is this PR adding a new feature ?
+## Is this PR adding a new feature?

 <!--
 A small description of the feature.
 -->

-## Is this PR related to any issue or discussion created before?
+## Is this PR related to any issue or discussion?

 <!--
 Provide link(s) to any releavant issue or discussions post here.